johndpope/Emote-hack/README.md

 a specific sound - it would correspond to facial movements.
 This needs further exploring / testing.
 ./junk/AudioAttention/synthesize.py
-ideally the network would take a sound - and show an facial expression.
+ideally the network would take a sound (wav2vec stuff) - and show an facial expression.
 Right?
 Facelocator is drafted - could use extra eyes - the paper is saying the face region is a M mask for all the video frames.

 ## Face Locator: